Haploidentical Bone Marrow Transplantation in Sickle Cell Patients (BMTCTN1507)

 Time Frame

-EFS is defined as survival without a qualifying event.
-Primary graft rejection, secondary graft rejection, second infusion of hematopoietic cells or death will count as events for this endpoint.
+EFS is defined as survival without a qualifying event from transplant.
+Primary graft failure (PGF), secondary graft failure (SGF), second infusion of hematopoietic cells, or death from any cause will count as events for this endpoint.
+This endpoint was adjudicated by an Endpoint Review Committee.

 Secondary Outcome Measures